RechoRaccoon/RaccNet/README.md

 RaccNet is an open-source YouTube-like AT-protocol project for PC and Android created by Recho Raccoon using Claude.
-Download the latest exe or APK in [Releases](https://github.com/RechoRaccoon/RaccNet/releases)
+Download and rub the latest exe or APK in [Releases](https://github.com/RechoRaccoon/RaccNet/releases)